 Despite my OpenAI stance, once Google came out with Bard, I started asking it some questions.
 It was pretty interesting.

-Some early experiences I had with Bard was trying to get it to convert code from one language (python) to another (JS).
+Some early experiences I had with Bard were trying to get it to convert code from one language (python) to another (JS).
 It was very good at doing this, which was wild to me.
 These language translations would take a lot of time to do by hand… and it would spit it out in seconds!

 Early experience with text editor integration: Avante.nvim